-Absa intends to utilise the proceeds from sustainable instruments for eligible assets or projects, as presented in the SAR, which will be selected in accordance with the use of proceeds criteria and process for project evaluation and selection presented above.
-The SAR will be used to track the receipt and allocation of proceeds, ensuring assets and projects financed by sustainable instruments are appropriately managed for internal and external monitoring and reporting purposes.
+Absa intends to utilise the proceeds from sustainable instruments for eligible loans and assets or projects, as presented in the SAR, which will be selected in accordance with the use of proceeds criteria and process for project evaluation and selection presented above.
+The SAR will be used to track the eligible assets, ensuring assets and projects financed by sustainable instruments are appropriately managed for internal and external monitoring and reporting purposes.
 The Group may add or remove eligible assets or projects from the SAR to the extent required.